Laragear/php/README.md

     # ...
 ```

-## Extensions
+## PHP Extensions

-This image includes the following extensions installed:
+This image includes the following PHP extensions installed:

 |            |           |         |          |
 |------------|-----------|---------|----------|